-European Inspired DIY Garden Walkway
+DIY English Garden Walkway

-So I recently did a thing.
-I asked my husband how much he loved me and he gave me his automatic response to that question, “what do you want”.
 Well since I had put in my She Shed a few months ago I was walking through the mud to get to it.
-It needed a walkway from my back door to my she shed.
+It needed a walkway from my back door to my she shed that was affordable and still beautiful.
 With a quick Pinterest search and quickly found some doable ideas.

 I already had large flat rocks and some red bricks from the fire pit that I had put in when the boys were in high school.